 Cena finishes up the ad in a more elevated tone, asking Americans to celebrate all of America, not just the concept they have in their minds:

 "This year, patriotism shouldn’t just be about pride of country.
 It should be about love.
 Love beyond age, disability, sexuality, race, religion and any other labels.
 Because the second any of us judge people based on those labels?
 We’re not really being patriotic, are we?
 So let’s try this one more time.
 Close your eyes.
 Picture the average Joe or Joan or Juan or Jean-Luc.
 The real people who make America, America.
 And this year, maybe you feel the urge to don those star-spangled shorts and set off fireworks the size of my biceps and show love for our country?
 Remember that to love America is to love all Americans."

 Again, this was back in 2016.
-Four years before the protests we see today, calling for an end to racial injustice.
+Years before the protests we see today, calling for an end to racial injustice.
 This was in a period where gay Americans could legally get married, but could still be legally discriminated at their jobs for it (that just changed two weeks ago).
 The world was a much different place just four years ago.
 But John Cena saw something different in America, and based on where we are today, it doesn't seem like he was alone.